ResetXPDR/DynamicLOD_ResetEdition/README.md

 My default MSFS graphics settings are messed up and each time I try to change them back they get messed up again.
 How do I fix this?
 - You are likely trying to change these default MSFS settings while the app is still running and you are in an active flight, where the app will override any such changes you try to make.
-- Either exit the app completely or be in the MSFS main menu (ie. NOT in a flight), then you can go to the MSFS settings screen and change your default MSFS settings to what you want and the app will restore these at the conclusion of a flight session or upon exiting.This utility can be installed concurrent with any DynamicLOD variant.
-You just shouldn't run them at the same time, as they would both be fighting each other with MSFS settings.
-This app can detect whether itself, a previous DynamicLOD variant, MSFS2020_AutoFPS, MSFS_AutoFPS, MSFS2024_AutoFPS or Smoothflight is running and will quit if it encounters one.</br>
+- Either exit the app completely or be in the MSFS main menu (ie. NOT in a flight), then you can go to the MSFS settings screen and change your default MSFS settings to what you want and the app will restore these at the conclusion of a flight session or upon exiting.

-If you are not familiar with what MSFS graphics settings do, specifically TLOD, OLOD and cloud quality, and don't understand the consequences of changing them, it is highly recommended you do not use this utility.
+If you are not familiar with what MSFS graphics settings do, especially TLOD, OLOD and cloud quality, and don't understand the consequences of changing them, it is highly recommended you do not use this utility.
 <br/><br/>

 This utility is unsigned because I am a hobbyist and the cost of obtaining certification is prohibitive to me.
 As a result, you may get a warning message of a potentially dangerous app when you download it in a web browser like Chrome.
 You can either trust this download, based on feedback you can easily find on Avsim and Youtube, and run a virus scan and malware scan before you install just be sure, otherwise choose not to and not have this utility version.<br/><br/>